Baptism

 God, to trust and hope in Him eternally.

 If you are an adult seeking baptism, we rejoice with you as you take this significant step in your faith journey.
 Baptism is a public declaration of your commitment to follow Jesus Christ and live in obedience to His teachings.
-It symbolizes the washing away of sin, the death of the old self, and the beginning of a new life in Christ.
+It represents the washing away of sin, the death of the old self, and the beginning of a new life in Christ.